gommezen/sonicworlds/README.md

 # sonicworlds
-- updated Jan 8 2020
+- updated 18feb 2020
-- making sonic worlds with tidalcycles and processing
+- making sonic worlds with tidalcycles sometimes in combi with processing